DrewEaster/k8s-init-container-issue/README.md

 This project contains the necessary artifacts for recreating the issue using minikube.

+I initially ran into this problem on Google Container Engine running Kubernetes v1.7.5.

 Steps for recreating the issue using minikube
 ---------------------------------------------